 Hours Of Operation

 Elizabeth Park is open from sunrise to sunset every day of the year.
 There is no admission charge, but donations are appreciated.
-Please click the Donate menu (upper right) to discover the many ways in which you can make a donation.
+Please click Support on the menu (second to last option) to discover the many ways in which you can donate and support Elizabeth Park.

 There are a number of stone-dust footpaths throughout the Park that accommodate wheelchairs.
 A number of the gardens have turf pathways; most of these are handicap-accessible.
 The Heritage Rose Garden is fully handicap-accessible.
 Parking spaces for visitors with disabilities can be found in front of the Pond House Café within the Park.
-Additional designated spaces are located in the lot in front of the greenhouses and in front of the Heritage Rose Garden.
+Additional designated spaces are located in the lot in front of the greenhouses.

 You are welcome to picnic in the Park but fires or barbecues are not permitted.
 The Park has very few picnic tables, so it is best to bring a blanket.
 For a delightful lunch or take out items, the Pond House Café, located in the Park, offers a diverse and interesting menu.
 A portion of the proceeds from the Pond House Café directly benefits the Elizabeth Park Conservancy.
 Please visit the Pond House Café's website for more information.